syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 {% endtabs %}

+## Adding a digital signature with customization

+PdfSignatureSettings allows you to add customized digital signatures to the PDF document.

 ### Adding a digital signature with CAdES format

 Essential PDF supports users to set cryptographic standard for digital signatures.
 The PdfSignatureSettings instance allows you to customize the cryptographic standard when adding a digital signature to the PDF document.